v-ctiutiu/mastodon-blueprint-kubernetes/assets/terraform/README.md

 ## Requirements

-The only requirement is [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) installed on your machine, and at least some basic knowledge about the tool and main concepts.
+The only requirement is [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) installed on your machine, and at least some basic knowledge about the tool and main Terraform concepts.
 You also need your DigitalOcean access token at hand.

 ## Managing DOKS Configuration